-We have entered into both the Investment Advisory Agreement and the Administration Agreement with the Adviser.
-Pursuant to the Investment Advisory Agreement, we will pay the Adviser a base management fee and an incentive fee.
-See "Management and Other Agreements - Compensation of the Adviser" for a description of how the fees payable to the Adviser will be determined.
-Pursuant to the Administration Agreement, we will reimburse the Adviser for expenses necessary to perform services related to our administration and operations.
-In addition, the Adviser or its affiliates may engage in certain origination activities and receive attendant arrangement, structuring or similar fees.
+We have entered into both the Investment Advisory Agreement and the Administration Agreement with Owl Rock Capital Advisors.
+Pursuant to the Investment Advisory Agreement, we will pay Owl Rock Capital Advisors a base management fee and an incentive fee.
+See "Management and Other Agreements- Compensation of the Adviser" for a description of how the fees payable to Owl Rock Capital Advisors will be determined.
+Pursuant to the Administration Agreement, we will reimburse Owl Rock Capital Advisors for expenses necessary to perform services related to our administration and operations.
+In addition, Owl Rock Capital Advisors or its affiliates may engage in certain origination activities and receive attendant arrangement, structuring or similar fees.

-Our executive officers, certain of our directors and certain other finance professionals of Owl Rock Capital Partners also serve as executives of the Adviser and ORTA and officers and directors of the Company and certain professionals of Owl Rock Capital Partners and the Adviser are officers of Owl Rock Capital Securities LLC.
+Our executive officers, certain of our directors and certain other finance professionals of Owl Rock Capital Partners also serve as executives of Owl Rock Capital Advisors and officers and directors of the Company and certain professionals of Owl Rock Capital Partners and Owl Rock Capital Advisors are officers of Owl Rock Capital Securities LLC.
 In addition, our executive officers and directors and the members of Owl Rock Capital Advisors and members of its investment committee serve or may serve as officers, directors or principals of entities that operate in the same, or a related, line of business as we do or of investment funds, accounts or other investment vehicles managed by our affiliates.
-These investment funds, accounts or other investment objective.
-We may compete with entities managed by the Adviser and its affiliates, including Owl Rock Capital Corporation II, Owl Rock Technology Finance Corp., and Owl Rock First Lien Master Fund, for capital and investment opportunities.
-As a result, we may not be given the opportunity to participate in certain investment funds, accounts or other investment opportunities to each of its clients, the Adviser or its affiliates or by members of the investment committee.
-However, in order to fulfill its fiduciary duties to each of its clients, the Adviser intends to allocate investment opportunities in a manner that is fair and equitable over time and is consistent with Owl Rock's allocation policy, so that we are not disadvantaged in relation to any other client, taking into account such factors as the relative amounts of capital available for new investments, cash on hand, existing commitments and reserves, the investment programs and portfolio positions of the participate in is appropriate, targeted leverage level, targeted asset mix and any other factors deemed appropriate.
+These investment funds, accounts or other investment vehicles may have investment objectives similar to our investment objective.
+We may compete with entities managed by Owl Rock Capital Advisors and its affiliates for capital and investment opportunities.
+As a result, we may not be given the opportunity to participate in certain investments made by investment funds, accounts or other investment vehicles managed by Owl Rock Capital Advisors or its affiliates or by members of the investment committee.
+However, in order to fulfill its fiduciary duties to each of its clients, Owl Rock Capital Advisors intends to allocate investment opportunities in a manner that is fair and equitable over time and is consistent with Owl Rock Capital Advisors' allocation policy, so that we are not disadvantaged in relation to any other client, taking into account such factors as the relative amounts of capital available for new investments, cash on hand, existing commitments and reserves, the investment programs and portfolio positions of the participating investment accounts, the clients for which participation is appropriate, targeted leverage level, targeted asset mix and any other factors deemed appropriate.

-The Adviser and its affiliates have policies and procedures in place designed to manage the potential conflicts of interest between the Adviser's fiduciary obligations to us and its or its affiliates' similar fiduciary obligations to other clients, including Owl Rock Capital Corporation II, Owl Rock Technology Finance Corp.

-and Owl Rock First Lien Master Fund.
-An investment opportunity that is suitable for multiple clients of the Adviser and its affiliates may not be capable of being shared among some or all of such clients and affiliates due to the limited scale of the opportunity or other factors, including regulatory restrictions imposed by the 1940 Act.
-There can be no assurance that the Adviser's or its affiliates' efforts to allocate any particular investment opportunity fairly among all clients for whom such opportunity is appropriate will result in an allocation of all or part of such opportunity to us.
+Owl Rock Capital Advisors and its affiliates have policies and procedures in place designed to manage the potential conflicts of interest between Owl Rock Capital Advisors' fiduciary obligations to us and its similar fiduciary obligations to other clients.
+An investment opportunity that is suitable for multiple clients of Owl Rock Capital Advisors and its affiliates may not be capable of being shared among some or all of such clients and affiliates due to the limited scale of the opportunity or other factors, including regulatory restrictions imposed by the 1940 Act.
+There can be no assurance that Owl Rock Capital Advisors' or its affiliates' efforts to allocate any particular investment opportunity fairly among all clients for whom such opportunity is appropriate will result in an allocation of all or part of such opportunity to us.
 Not all conflicts of interest can be expected to be resolved in our favor.